-Kendal Briles, one of the brightest offensive minds in college football, enters his second season as the Razorbacks’ offensive coordinator in 2021.
+Kendal Briles, one of the brightest offensive minds in college football, guides the Razorbacks’ offense for the third straight season as the team’s offensive coordinator and quarterbacks coach.

 Running back Trelon Smith and wide receiver Treylon Burks broke out during the 2020 season, thriving in Briles’ explosive offense.
 Arkansas averaged 391.5 total yards of offense per game, more than a 50-yard increase from the previous year.